AntonioDehesa/tilop/README.md

 So, I continued with my CV course.
 Completed section 3/9.
 But after sunday, i will leave this course on pause, because i will continue Coding Week haha, on HackerRank.
 Then, next week, i will continue with the secure programming training on SecureFlag.

+## Day 24: Feb 13 2021
+### Today's progress:

+I could not continue my course yesterday, due to german homework.
+But, i compensated it today.
+Im halfway through the section 4 of the Python for CV course.
 <!---
 ## Day x
 ### Today's progress: